 What is the Multiple-Period Dividend Discount Model?
 A multiple-period dividend discount model is a variation of the dividend discount model.
 It is often used in situations when an investor is expecting to buy a stock and hold it for a finite number of periods and sell the stock at the end of the holding period....

 What is the Dividend Discount Model?
-The Dividend Discount Model (DDM) is a quantitative method of valuing a company’s stock price based on the assumption that the current fair price of a stock equals the sum of all of the company’s future dividends discounted back to their present value.
-Breaking Down the Dividend Discount Model...
+The Dividend Discount Model (DDM) is a quantitative method for valuing a company’s stock price, assuming that the current fair price equals the sum of all future dividends discounted to present value.
+Breaking Down the Dividend Discount Model The dividend discount model was developed under the assumption that the intrinsic value of...